MetaMask/metamask-docs/wallet/index.md

 For dapps running on a mobile browser, MetaMask SDK automatically deeplinks to the user's MetaMask Mobile wallet to make the connection.

+## Questions?

-If you have questions about the SDK, you can join the [MetaMask SDK Discord](https://discord.gg/N3jSkZbYm6).
+If you have questions about integrating your dapp with MetaMask, you can interact with the MetaMask team and community on the MetaMask channels on [ConsenSys Discord](https://discord.gg/consensys).